 Dental implants are so versatile that they can even be used to support a denture.
 We can either create an entirely new denture for you, or in some cases, retrofit your current denture to fit onto implants.
 Implant dentures offer a number of unique benefits compared to traditional dentures, including better fit (without adhesive), greatly improved chewing ability, and an appliance that lasts much longer.

 When it comes to replacing missing teeth, the dental implant procedure is considered to be the “crème de la crème” of available methods.
 However, before you undergo treatment, you need to feel secure about the process.
 At Dentistry in Buckhead, we place education first so each patient can feel comfortable about every aspect of the care he or she receives.
-As you continue reading, you’ll learn some key information about the dental implant process and the costs involved.
+As you continue reading, you’ll learn some key information about the dental implant process, the costs involved, and why dental implants are well worth the investment.
 Then, when you’re ready to take the next step, give us a buzz to request a visit with Dr. Pate to have your smile rejuvenated!

 We’ll also take into consideration the condition of your jawbone, which is critical to the implant seating properly.
 If the bone mass is too shallow, narrow or insufficient in some other manner, you may require a grafting procedure, which involves the removal of bone from another part of your body or an outside source that is added to the jawbone.
 This treatment is separate from the actual surgery performed to place the implant and therefore has its own fees associated with it.